-With generous support from foundation partners, the Faculty Innovation and Leadership Award Program recognizes CSU faculty accomplishments associated with student success or the implementation of innovative practices that improve student outcomes or eliminate equity gaps.
-The award acknowledges faculty who have demonstrated leadership at the program, department, school, college or university level to improve student success and outcomes in courses with traditionally low success rates or persistent equity gaps.
+The Faculty Innovation and Leadership Award acknowledges faculty who have demonstrated leadership at the program, department, school, college or university level to improve student success and outcomes in courses with traditionally low success rates or persistent equity gaps.

 Tenure-track faculty, tenured faculty and lecturers from